PROJECTS & COLLABORATIONS

 - Speakers will come from numerous countries, disciplines, and organizations.

-Rethinking Regulation hosts monthly seminar events for faculty and students affiliated with our group.
-If you are interested in joining the group and attending our events, contact Amber Díaz Pearson at firstname.lastname@example.org.
+Monthly Seminar.
+Rethinking Regulation at KIE hosts monthly seminar events for faculty and students affiliated with the group.
+If you are interested in joining the group and attending our events, contact Amber Díaz Pearson at email@example.com.

 2013-2014 Events and Activities